ExcelliumSA/WebConfigurationAuditor/Architecture.md

 # Requirement

 - Python 3.7+.
-- Configuation files of the target to analyse.
+- Configuration files of the target to analyse.

 # Folder layout